This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 What is MIDI?

-A guy in Sam Ashe told me years ago, “It’s just a device that you use to play sounds from another source.”
+Years back when I was first getting serious about making music (around 2007), a guy working at Sam Ashe told me, “It’s just a device that you use to play sounds from another source.”

-A MIDI controller doesn’t actually play anything on its own.
-Think of it as a middleman, or a transmitter of information.
+Unlike a traditional Piano or Keyboard, A MIDI controller doesn’t actually play anything on its own.
+Think of it as a middleman or transmitter of information.
+A couple of quick examples would be the Korg padKONTROL and AKAI MPD18; the former of which I still have, and the latter I sold.

-It stores the sounds that you program it to store (from a soundbank, sampler, etc.)
+Controllers like these store the sounds that you program them to store (from a soundbank, sampler, VST, plugin, etc.)

-Then you tell it to play those sounds back through a Sequencing program.
+You then tell it to play those sounds back through a Sequencing program by pressing pads or keys on the MIDI Keyboard or MIDI Controller.

 Midi Musical Instrument (aka synthesizer, keyboard)

-These do generate sound, in addition to generating MIDI data.
-So you press a key and hear a tone.
+MIDI Synthesizers, MIDI Keyboards, or MIDI musical instruments do generate sound, in addition to generating MIDI data.
+So you press a key and hear a note.
+In other words, they are programmed with sounds already built in.

-If you were to buy one today, it would likely come with hundreds of different preset instrument sounds built-in, enabling you a ton of flexibility.
+Many on the market come with hundreds of different built-in preset instrument sounds, enabling you a ton of flexibility and creative possibilities.

-This is called MIDI data, and it’s recorded into a sequencing program, like the MIDI controller above.
+This is called MIDI data, and it’s recorded into a sequencing program like FL Studio, Reason, Apple Logic, Pro Tools, Ableton Live, etc.

-You can also connect this MIDI synth to a drum machine or sampler, and control that device through MIDI commands.
+You can also connect something like a MIDI synth to a drum machine or sampler, and control that device through MIDI commands.

 MIDI is data, and that’s it.
 The data is interpreted by your CPU or an audio-enabled MIDI synthesizer.

-MIDI synths, in essence, emulate instruments, through sound banks, or third-party hardware and software.
+MIDI synths and keyboards, in essence, emulate instruments, through sound banks or third-party hardware and software.
+They also have sounds baked in.

-MIDI controllers play sounds that they’re programmed to play (from outside sources).
+MIDI controllers play sounds that they’re programmed to play (from outside sources), but don’t have any sounds built in.

 MIDI sequencers